-5. Personal Interview
+5. PERSONAL INTERVIEW

-An in-person interview will be conducted as a part of the application process.
+An interview (via video conference if not possible in person) will be conducted as a part of the application process.

 QUESTIONS AND ANSWERS FOR PARENTS OF PROSPECTIVE STUDENTS

 We want to help you prepare for your son or daughter's application and admission to LCC.
 More importantly, we wish to provide encouragement and help to you parents as you seek to raise pious and virtuous children, prepared to take their place as Lutheran men and women in marriage, congregation, and civic community.